Beats and Breath - The intersections of culture, politics and the everyday experience. The beats and breath of life.

 My work has been published or aired in places as diverse as: The National, Le Monde, Democracy Now!, Al Jazeera English “People and Power”, Arte, Rolling Stone Magazine ME, Free Speech Radio News, Public Radio International, Interpress Service (IPS), The Project Syndicate, Menassat(dot)com, Institute for War and Peace Reporting, Zawya Dow Jones, Sueddeutsche Zeitung, Electronic Intifada, LA Weekly, Red Bull Music Academy Magazine, and Radical Media.

 Since launching the site, Beats and Breath has been featured in publications like TIME Magazine, The National, The Guardian, The Wall Street Journal, The Daily Star (Lebanon), and several regional culture websites.
-Television and radio appearances include interviews for National Public Radio, Swedish TV, CBC, Arte, France5, Pacifica Radio, Free Speech Radio News, Channel4, BBC, Re-Volt Radio, KPFT 90.1 Fm (Houston, Texas), KPFK 90.7 FM (LA, California), KPFA 94.1 FM (Berkeley, California), Radio du Liban 96.2 FM (Beirut, Lebanon), and several local Arab satellite TV channels.
+Television and radio appearances include interviews for Red Bull Music Academy Magazine, National Public Radio, Afropop Worldwide, Swedish TV, CBC, Arte, France5, Pacifica Radio, Free Speech Radio News, Channel4, BBC, Re-Volt Radio, KPFT 90.1 Fm (Houston, Texas), KPFK 90.7 FM (LA, California), KPFA 94.1 FM (Berkeley, California), Radio du Liban 96.2 FM (Beirut, Lebanon), and several local Arab satellite TV channels.

 In 2010, he completed a 15-minute documentary film with Lebanese filmmaker Siska (edited by Wissam Charaf) about two young rappers from the Palestinian refugee camp south of Beirut – Bourj al Barajneh.
 The film – “Life from the BBC” – is about the group I-Voice and their struggle to find a backup power generator at their home studio in the camp.

-“Life from the BBC” premiered at South by Southwest Music Festival in March 2010 and was an official entry at the Houston Palestine Film Festival in May 2010 and at the Human Rights Film Festival in Beirut, January 2011.
-In August 2011, “Life from the BBC” also screened at the HBO New York International Latino Film Festival, and in 2012, the film was one of 9 films in the 2012 Norient Musikfilm Festival in Bern, Switzerland.
+“Life from the BBC” premiered at South by Southwest Music Festival in March 2010 and was an official entry at the Houston Palestine Film Festival in May 2010, the Human Rights Film Festival in Beirut, January 2011, the HBO New York International Latino Film Festival in August 2011, and in 2012, the film was one of 9 films selected for the 2012 Norient Musikfilm Festival in Bern, Switzerland.